6th May, 2026

 Are Method Statements A Legal Requirement?

-Most businesses will have needed to provide a method statement at some stage, but why do we need these documents and are they a legal requirement?
-If so, under what regulations are they required?
-In this post, we ask, what does the law say about method statements?
+Most businesses will be asked to provide a method statement at some stage.
+But why do we need these documents?
+Are they a legal requirement?
+And when do you need one?
+In this post, we ask - what does the law say about method statements?

 Are Method Statements A Legal Requirement? header image